-What are work ethics?
+What are Work EthicsQUESTION: What are work ethics?

 Work ethics include not only how one feels about their job, career or vocation, but also how one does his/her job or responsibilities.
 This involves attitude, behavior, respect, communication, and interaction; how one gets along with others.
 Work ethics demonstrate many things about whom and how a person is.